jim-schwoebel/allie/datasets/labeling/readme.md

 Allie can auto-label if you use machine learning models in the load_dir.

 Read more information about how to do this [here](https://github.com/jim-schwoebel/allie/tree/master/models).

+## Future

+- Text labeling - find a way to annotate text files on a per-sample basis
+- CSV labeling - find a way to annotate CSV files on a per-sample basis